fuzzbuzzbay999/hosted-websites/README.md

 # websites
-Colection of websites done over the years. usually for fun or school projects
+Colection of websites usually for fun or school projects